CodeForPhilly/datahack2020/README.md

     docker-compose up
     ```
     - When that is done processing, open a browser and go to: 192.168.99.100:8787 (on Windows) or localhost:8787 (on Mac) (if this doesn't work, open up another Docker Quistart Terminal and see what IP is listed there; use that IP address instead of 192.168.99.100)
-    - When asked for username and pwd, enter rstudio/datahack
+    - When the Rstudio in your browser asks for credentials: username = rstudio, password = datahack
     - Run the 2 Sys.setenv commands from above
     - Run the script /home/connect_to_db_rstudio.Rmd